CBRE gets Floored: Brokerage acquires real estate tech startup

 Founded in 2012, Floored produces virtual, 3D office floor plans for landlords and brokers.
 The firm’s co-founders David Eisenberg, Dustin Byrne and Judy He will join CBRE along with their 36 employees.

-Eisenberg, who will become CBRE’s new senior vice president of digital enablement and technology, told The Real Deal that Floored will be CBRE’s “proprietary asset” and will no longer sell products to CBRE’s competitors.
+Eisenberg, who will become CBRE’s new senior vice president of digital enablement and technology, told The Real Deal that Floored will be CBRE’s “proprietary asset.”

 The deal comes six months after CBRE hired Chandra Dhandapani from Capital One bank as chief digital & technology officer, with plans to double down on real estate technology.